 We will have some time before breakfast to enjoy the Canopy Camp birds one last time-families of White-headed Wrens jaunt around the forest edges and Scaly-breasted and Violet-bellied hummingbirds visit the nectar feeders.
 After breakfast, we will say our goodbyes to the Canopy Camp and make our way back toward Panama City.
-Along the way, we will stop at San Francisco Nature Reserve, a privately owned forest reserve protecting 1,300 acres.
+Along the way, we will stop at San Francisco Nature Reserve, a privately-owned forest reserve protecting 1,300 acres.
 The reserve serves as a wildlife refuge and protects the headwaters of the major rivers in the area.
 Open fields, ponds, marshland, and streams, mature secondary and even pockets of primary forest are found in the reserve, and it is home to hundreds of species of birds.
 We will walk the wide road and check out some of the forest trails for Sirystes, Bare-crowned Antbird, White-fronted Nunbird, Great Jacamar, Russet-winged Schiffornis, Royal Flycatcher, Rufous Piha, Central American Pygmy-Owl, Black-and-white Hawk-Eagle, the endemic Yellow-green Tyrannulet, Boat-billed Heron, Blue and Plain-breasted Ground-Doves, and many others.
 Even the rare Wing-banded Antbird has been recorded here!
-We will have lunch in Torti, and with full stomachs, make our way back to Panama City, where we will end our Panama birding adventure!
-Dinner and overnight at Riande Aeropuerto Hotel.
+We will have lunch in Torti, and with full stomachs, make our way back to Panama City and the Riande Aeropuerto Hotel.

-February 5: Departure
+June 22: Departure